xcat2/confluent-docs/docs/installconfluent_rhel.md

 permalink: /documentation/installconfluent_rhel.html
 ---

-After adding the correct repository as indicated in the [download page]({{ site.baseurl }}/downloads/), you can install confluent by doing:
+First add the Lenovo HPC yum repository appropriate to your environment according to the procedure on the  [download page]({{ site.baseurl }}/downloads/).
+It is suggested to then make sure there are no updates in the repository for your existing software:

+    yum --disablerepo=* --enablerepo=lenovo-hpc update

+Additionally, as of this writing there is a [bug](https://bugzilla.redhat.com/show_bug.cgi?id=1459947) in their python-cryptography package that requires a workaround:

+    yum install python-setuptools

+At this point, the package may be installed:

     yum install lenovo-confluent

-At which point go ahead and enable it and start it.
+Next, enable it and start the confluent service:

     chkconfig confluent on
     service confluent start